 - Lender fees.
 These are the fees lenders may charge to process your refinance application (they can also be called "application fees" or "origination fees").
 These fees can vary from lender to lender.

 - Mortgage Discount Points.
 These are fees some lenders may charge you to get a lower interest rate.
 For example, a lender may offer you a 2.75% interest rate but charge you discount points to get it.
 One mortgage discount point is equal to 1% of the loan amount.
 You can often choose to pay discount points to get a lower interest rate too.

 - Mortgage Insurance.
-When you refinance with a conventional loan, you will most likely need to pay for private mortgage insurance (PMI) if your home equity is less than 20%.
+When you refinance with a conventional loan, you will need to pay for private mortgage insurance (PMI) if your home equity is less than 20%.
 You will mostly likely need to pay an upfront mortgage insurance premium (MIP) when you refinance an FHA loan.
 An FHA loan will also have a monthly MIP.